 I lifted these statistics from suicidology.org, the website for the American Association of Suicidology (AAS), the national organization that accredits hotlines and services across all states.
 Interested parties can visit their website for more information, statistics, reading lists, webinars, and other tools designed to educate the public.

-Also, call the National Suicide Prevention Hotline at 800-273-8255 where I and other trained counselors are ready to help 24/7.
+Also, dial 988 where I and other trained counselors are ready to help 24/7.

 Why do humans kill themselves?
 How do you answer such a huge question?
 Or start to answer?
 I’m no profound thinker, but I’ve read several books presenting various theories.
-The following five are classics either by popular consensus or because they reign so for me.
+The following five are classics either by popular consensus or because they have they have become so for me personally.
 I’ll start with Emile Durkheim.

 Suicide: A Study in Sociology by Emile Durkheim (1897)